Showing your support in any way is always welcome.

 - the refurbishment for two new adolescent day program spaces at Logan and the Gold Coast.

-So, with much work still to be done in relation to all the recommendations, there will be ongoing opportunities for you to GET INVOLVED!
+With much work still to be done to ensure that young people have access to the full system of services and support they need, there will be ongoing opportunities for you to GET INVOLVED!

 To keep up to date on what you can do,

 where developments will be outlined.
 AND if you go to the base of the page, you can input your email address to ‘stay up to date with Health Consumers Queensland’s work on the Barrett Inquiry‘?

 If you follow/subscribe to this site – severeyouthmentalhealth.org

 (by clicking on the button on the upper right of this page)

 you’ll receive an email when a new UPDATE POST is published.